Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor/README.md

 Check [Meteor Environment Variables](https://docs.meteor.com/environment-variables.html) to configure your app (`MONGO_URL`, `DISABLE_WEBSOCKETS`, etc...)

+__Warning: This project runs on Meteor 1.6, Meteor 1.7 is currently NOT supported__

 ### Running the app using Docker

 A Docker image is available at https://hub.docker.com/r/hitachiail/semantic-segmentation-editor/